quiltdata/quilt/docs/Technical Reference.md

     * Properties > Object-level logging (will be enabled)
     * Properties > Events (will add one notification)

-Buckets in Quilt may choose to enable versioning or disable versioning, but it is recommended that you avoid enabling versioning followed by disabling versioning as this can cause bugs in the object statistics for the bucket, shown in the Quilt catalog, due to inconsistent semantics of `ObjectRemoved:DeleteMarkerCreated`.
+Buckets in Quilt may choose to enable versioning or disable versioning.
+**It is strongly recommended that you keep versioning either on or off during the entire lifetime of the bucket**.
+Toggling versioning on and off incurs edge cases that may cause bugs with any state that Quilt stores in ElasticSearch due to inconsistent semantics of `ObjectRemoved:DeleteMarkerCreated`.

 1. A **subdomain that is as yet not mapped in DNS** where users will access Quilt on the web.
 For example `quilt.mycompany.com`.